ultraviolet-1986/LinuxSecurityCenter/README.md

 **Build Environment:** Linux Mint Debian 2 (i586) Virtual Machine, MonoDevelop 5.9.4

 **Notes:**
-- Will currently function only on a GNOME-based desktop only unless modified.
+- Will currently function only on a GNOME-based desktop unless modified.
 - Program will freeze during Terminal task execution becuase of poor threading.

 **To do:**